-WSU's Shocker Alert System is the Emergency Notification system which is comprised of various emergency communication assets which can be activated within minutes.
-The various emergency notification methods that may be utilized through the Shocker Alert System include: Email and text, Wireless Emergency Mass Notification System, Web alerts, Campus Information Channel, PA system, Facebook.
+WSU's ShockerAlert System is the Emergency Notification system which is comprised of various emergency communication assets which can be activated within minutes.
+The various emergency notification methods that may be utilized through the ShockerAlert System include: Email and text, Wireless Emergency Mass Notification System, Web alerts, Campus Information Channel, PA system, Facebook.

-In addition to Shocker Alert, KMUW, WSU's public radio station, subscribes to the Federal Emergency Alert System and can broadcast an emergency alert notification as initiated by its network.
+In addition to Shocker Alert, KMUW, WSU's public radio station, subscribes to the Federal Emergency Alert System and is capable of broadcasting an emergency alert notification as initiated by its network.

-WSU Policy 8.17/Missing Students explains if or when the University Police Department (UPD) determines a student has been missing for 24 hours, the UPD will contact the Associate Dean of Students or their designee.
+WSU Policy 8.17/Missing Students explains if or when the UPD determines a student has been missing for 24 hours, the UPD will contact the Associate Dean of Students or their designee.

-The Associate Dean of Students, or designee, will contact the Vice President of Student Affairs to determine how best to proceed, including notification of any person(s) the missing student listed with Housing and Residence Life (HRL) as their missing person emergency contact.
+The Associate Dean of Students, or designee, will contact the Vice President of Student Affairs to determine how best to proceed, including notification of any person(s) the missing student listed with HRL as their missing person emergency contact.
 Contact person(s)' information will be kept confidential and disclosed only to law enforcement for the purpose of a missing student investigation.